nwb-extensions/ndx-template/README.md

    This can be useful if you want to populate an existing empty git repository with a new extension.

 4. Answer the prompts, which will be used to fill in the blanks throughout the template automatically.
-You will be prompted for:
+Guidelines:
-    - `namespace` - The name of the namespace for your extension.
-This could be a description of the extension (e.g., "ndx-cortical-surface") or the name of your lab or group (e.g., "ndx-allen-institute"). **Namespaces MUST start with "ndx-".**
-      - The name should generally follow the following naming conventions:
+    - `Select a name for your extension.
+It must start with 'ndx-'` - The name of the namespace for your extension.
+This could be a description of the extension (e.g., "ndx-cortical-surface") or the name of your lab or group (e.g., "ndx-allen-institute").
+The name should generally follow the following naming conventions:
       - Use only lower-case ASCII letters (no special characters)
       - Use "-" to separate different parts of the name (no spaces allowed)
       - Be short and descriptive
-    - `description` - A description of your extension in simple terms
-    - `author` - Your name.
-This can also be a comma-separated list of names.
-    - `email` - Your email address.
-This can also be a comma-separated list of email addresses.
-    - `github_username` - Your username on GitHub.
-This can also be a comma-separated list of usernames.
-    - `copyright` - Copyright statement, if desired
-    - `version` - Version of your extension.
+    - `Select an initial version string` - Version of your extension.
 Versioning should start at 0.1.0 and follow [semantic versioning](https://semver.org/) guidelines
-    - `release` - Release category, e.g. "alpha", "beta", "official"
-    - `license` - Name of license used for your extension source code.
+    - `Select a license` - Name of license used for your extension source code.
 A permissive license, such as BSD, should be used if possible.
 5. A new folder with the same name as your entered `namespace` will be created.
 See `NEXTSTEPS.md` in that folder for the next steps in creating your awesome new Neurodata Extension.